D-Pow/mock-requests/ReadMe.md

 with a URL that isn't configured with a mock response, the standard async request is made.

 This was designed to be used in such a way that wherever you configure it, the entire app experiences the effects.
-This means you could configure it in one file and then all files that make async requests to those configured URLs will receive the mock responses instead, even without importing `MockRequests`.
+This means you could configure it in one file and then all other code that make async requests to those configured URLs will receive the mock responses instead, even without importing `MockRequests`.